Crane & Outrigger Pad Safety: Use & Handling Guidelines

 Outrigger Pads

 Bucket trucks and cranes have outriggers to ensure they stay stable when the truck is being used.
-Outriggers act as a balance to keep the bucket truck from leaning too much to one side or the other; and keep them from toppling over.
+Outriggers act as a balance to keep the bucket truck from leaning too much to one side or the other and keep them from toppling over.
 Outriggers lift the entire boom truck off the ground including the tires.
-Outriggers are necessary for stabilizing a large piece of equipment – such as a crane – lifts loads or personnel aloft, these systems allow employees to work safer, smarter, and all-around more efficiently.
-When operating equipment outriggers keep your truck stable during a lift by extending outward and by making contact with the ground multiple feet away from the truck.
+Outriggers are necessary for stabilizing large pieces of equipment – such as a crane – that lift loads or personnel aloft.
+These systems allow employees to work safer, smarter, and more efficiently.
+When operating equipment, outriggers keep your truck stable during a lift by extending outward and making contact with the ground multiple feet away from the truck.
 This provides a solid, stable base by distributing the crane’s load over a larger area.

-An outrigger pad is a safety device that is used with any equipment that has outriggers, stabilizers, or down jacks.
-Outrigger pads are placed on the ground under the equipment’s outrigger, float, shoe, or foot, they are designed to stabilize the equipment from toppling over if the ground underneath it gives.
-If an outrigger pad is not used the pressure of the outrigger on the ground underneath it may shift, be displaced, or collapse.
-If this happens the equipment can shift or tip the load potentially causing the equipment to topple over which can result in extreme harm to employees.
+An outrigger pad is a safety device used with any equipment that has outriggers, stabilizers, or down jacks.
+Outrigger pads are placed on the ground under the equipment's outrigger, float, shoe, or foot; they are designed to stabilize the equipment from toppling over if the ground underneath it gives.
+If an outrigger pad is not used, the pressure of the outrigger on the ground underneath it may shift, be displaced, or collapse.
+If this happens, the equipment can shift, or tip the load, potentially causing the equipment to topple over which can result in extreme harm to employees.
 The size and thickness of the outrigger pads are very important for using them correctly.
-To select the type of outrigger pad you need based on the type of equipment, type of lift being performed, and soil conditions of the worksite.
+To select the type of outrigger pad you need, consider the type of equipment, type of lift being performed, and soil conditions of the worksite.

 Divergent Alliance provides the best outrigger pads from Bigfoot Construction Equipment, Inc. Bigfoot Outrigger Pads are the only major manufacturer of both custom composite and wooden outrigger pads.
 Call 847-531-0559 or submit a contact form to learn more about Bigfoot outrigger pads!

-• If soil level is not verified: If you don’t know the ground-bearing capacity beforehand which can happen in several industries such as line work, tree trimming, and some crane work.
-In this situation, it is recommended that an outrigger pad is at least three times the square surface area of the outrigger shoe or float, provided you are working on Grade A soil conditions.
-As soil conditions get worse, continue to create a bigger footprint using outrigger pads and cribbing.
+- If soil level is not verified: If you don’t know the ground-bearing capacity beforehand, which can happen in several industries such as line work, tree trimming, and some crane work, it is recommended that an outrigger pad is at least three times the square surface area of the outrigger shoe or float, provided you are working on Grade A soil conditions.
+As soil conditions worsen, continue to create a bigger footprint using outrigger pads and cribbing.
 After the equipment is set up and level, or within the manufacturer’s grade tolerance, and outrigger pads have been deployed, make a dry run of the boom.
 Use a spotter to ensure the outrigger pads are not shifting, sinking, or sliding into the ground.
-Then check to see that the equipment is still within-grade or level.
-If any issues are identified stop and stow the boom.
+Then check to see that the equipment is still within grade or level.
+If any issues are identified, stop and stow the boom.
 At this time add cribbing, blocking, or more outrigger pads.
 The pads should be built to support the maximum load of the lift or pick; to displace the weight of the equipment while keeping the equipment level; and to help the crew work safely.

-• Determine where power lines are on a jobsite: Know where powerlines are underground and overhead.
-Operators must maintain proper clearances around overhead power lines as well as identify overhead powerlines while determining minimum approach distance.
+- Determine where power lines are on a job site: Know where power lines are underground and overhead.
+Operators must maintain proper clearances around overhead power lines as well as identify overhead power lines while determining the minimum approach distance.

 Bigfoot Outrigger Pads